wexeis/Documentation/03_Exercises/03_JavaScript/javascript-basics-05/readme.md

 ## Instructions

-- Fork this repo
-- Clone it on your laptop
 - For each of the below problems, create a **problemX.html** file where X is the number of the problem
 - In each problem, you should take the input of the user using an **input field** and give output using **script**